Lessons from our audits of complaints procedures

-This page highlights some common mistakes that were spotted in the 2021 audit.
+This page highlights some common mistakes that were spotted in the 2021 and 2022 audits.

 1. Providing out of date contact details

 Complaints procedures must include contact details for both the Legal Ombudsman and CLSB.
 Not one of the 20 procedures we audited in 2021, or the 25 audited in 2022 had correct contact details for both the Legal Ombudsman and CLSB!
 Make sure your procedure is reviewed regularly and kept up to date with any changes.

 2. Missing information

 As well as not providing the correct contact details, the majority of procedures we audited failed to advise complainants of an approved alternative dispute resolution body.
 They also failed to encourage complaints to be made as soon as possible and set out the time limits for raising unresolved complaints with CLSB and the Legal Ombudsman.

-Only 2 of the 20 audited stated the date they were effective or updated.
+Only 2 of the 20 audited in 2021 stated the date they were effective or updated.
 And one of these was over 10 years ago!
 In 2022 only 5 of the 25 audited complied with this requirement.

-Only 5 of the 20 audited provided correct information on what the complainant should do if they are not satisfied with the outcome, and only 7 of the 20 gave timescales for resolving complaints, nor time limits for raising unresolved complaints with CLSB or the Legal Ombudsman.
+Only 7 of the total 45 audited provided correct information on what the complainant should do if they are not satisfied with the outcome, and only 14 of the 45 gave timescales for resolving complaints, nor time limits for raising unresolved complaints with CLSB or the Legal Ombudsman.

 3. Confusing the role of CLSB & ACL